Shingles

 How can you prevent shingles?

-There are currently two vaccines approved for the prevention of shingles: Zostavax® and Shingrix®.
+The zoster vaccine Shingrix® is approved for the prevention of shingles.
 The Centers for Disease Control and Prevention recommends the following:

-- Avoid either vaccine if you are pregnant or think you might be pregnant, have any severe, life-threatening allergy to either vaccine, or are moderately or severely ill (e.g. suffering from flu).
+- Avoid the vaccine if you are pregnant or think you might be pregnant, have any severe, life-threatening allergy to the vaccine, or are moderately or severely ill (e.g., suffering from flu).

 Where can you get the shingles vaccines?